procyberian/.github/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Feel free to send an email for your questions to mertgor at masscollabs dot xyz
+Feel free to join our [e-mail list](https://www.masscollabs.xyz/mailman/listinfo/hackathon_procyberian.xyz) for your qquestions.